Academic and Support Services

 Accommodations for Individuals with Disabilities

-Schedule Intake Appointment: Once your application and documentation have been submitted, you will be contacted within 48 hours by email or telephone to schedule an appointment for an intake with the Accessible Education and Resource Manager.
+Schedule Intake Appointment: Once your application materials have been received and reviewed for completion, you will be contacted within two business days by email or telephone to schedule an intake appointment with the Accessible Education Manager.

 Accessibility Grievance Process